duckduckgo/duckduckgo-documentation/duckduckhack/fathead/fathead_basic_tutorial.md

 ## Step 4: Write the parsing script

 The data we just fetched needs to be parsed before we can use it, so we'll write a script to do that.
 Parse scripts can be written in any language, but please use a common language like Perl, Python, JavaScript, Go, or similar.
-The harder your script is to run, the harder it will be for us to integrate your instant answer into our environment, and the harder future maintenance will be. **Please keep things as simple and straightforward as possible.**
+The harder your script is to run, the harder it will be for us to integrate your Instant Answer into our environment, and the harder future maintenance will be. **Please keep things as simple and straightforward as possible.**

-**\*\*Note:** Our machines are running **Ubuntu 12.04**.
+**Note:** Our machines are running **Ubuntu 12.04**.
 These are the machines that will be used to test and run your parser, so **please make sure your language and dependencies are compatible with our environment**.

 Since Fatheads can have vastly different data sources, we can't tell you what is the best approach to parsing.
 We suggest you look through the [Fathead repository](https://github.com/duckduckgo/zeroclickinfo-fathead/tree/master/share) to get ideas from other developers.